samerrouphael/full-stack-bootcamp/JavaScript Challenges/Challenge 3/README.md

 Create an array of your favorite fruits.
 Using any loop of your choice, iterate over the array and print out each fruit name only if its length is greater than 5 characters.

-Commit: "Challenge 3 - Done with step 3".

-## Bonus Step: Advanced Concepts
+Commit: # Bonus Step: Advanced Concepts

 ### Higher Order Function